Optimizing Reads

 64

-The maximum number of units a single opened file can have for the slow pool
+The maximum number of units a single opened file can have for the slow pool.

-Large File Reading
+Accelerate Large File Reads

 alluxio.user.position.reader.preload.data.enabled